aish21/CE-CZ2006-Software-Engineering/README.md

 # CE2006_SoftwareEngineering_TrailX
 Github Repo for CE2006 - Software Engineering.

+TrailX is a mobile application that motivates its users to lead a healthier lifestyle by enabling them to explore new walking trails in Singapore to reconnect and restore our crumbling relationship with nature.
+Through TrailX, users can rediscover Singapore through the plethora of trails.
+TrailX will be considered complete when the application has been tested and approved for release by the SEA Organization.
+This project supports the smart nation goal of smart urban mobility to support their vision.

 Register a new user
 - The user information is stored in the Firebase Realtime database after passing the user information through an exhaustive list of validity checks to ensure that the user has entered valid information.